 The best time to visit the Guadalupe Mountains National Park really depends on what you’re looking for in your excursion there.
 The summers tend to be hot with highs of anywhere between 80-90 degrees, and lows in the 60s, but evenings and nights are normally cool.
 The winters still have a decent amount of sun and heat, but a lot of people like to visit this wilderness park in Autumn.
 McKittrick Canyon’s beautiful display of fall colors usually takes place between late October and early November, and since this is a wilderness park, crowds are at a minimum.
 Expect some tougher hikes off the beaten track though!

-Visit Texas beaches for your next summer vacation
+Visit Texas beaches for summer vacations, 2021

 Heading eastward, you hit the remarkable Texas coastline and the beautiful South Padre Island.
-Padre Island is perfect for a summer vacation with the whole family, a quiet couple’s getaway, and for any college students out there, it’s a great spot to celebrate spring break.
+Padre Island is perfect for summer vacations, 2021, with the whole family, a quiet couple’s getaway, and for any college students out there, it’s a great spot to celebrate spring break.
 During the summer, you can spend days on the beach, play a round of golf at one of the bayside golf courses, and enjoy a wide range of bars and restaurants.
 On South Padre Island, beach house rentals and villas are aplenty and give you easy access to the beach and all the amenities in the town.